huynguy-db/arcion-docs/content/docs/references/filter-reference.md

 <dt><code>conditions</code></dt>
 <dd>
-A predicate to be used for filtering the data while extracting from the source.
-If the source system is an SQL system, you can specify the exact SQL predicate which replicant should use while extracting data.
+A predicate for filtering the data while extracting from the source.
+If the source system is an SQL system, you can specify the exact SQL predicate which Replicant should use while extracting data.
 Please note that the same predicate is executed on both the source and target systems to achieve the required end to end filtering of data during replication.
 </dd>

 <dt><code>src-conditions</code></dt>
 <dd>
-If source and target systems support a different query language and a different mechanism to specify predicates (e.g. source Oracle supporting SQL predicates while MongoDB supporting JSON predicates), then you must specify the same filtering condition in both languages in src-conditions and dst-conditions for the source and target systems respectively.
+Sometimes source and target systems support a different query language and a different mechanism to specify predicates.
+For example, source Oracle supporting SQL predicates while MongoDB supporting JSON predicates.
+In that case, you must specify the same filtering condition in both languages in <code>src-conditions</code> and <code>dst-conditions</code> for the source and target systems respectively.
 </dd>

 <dt><code>dst-conditions</code></dt>